 - Next time you mow your nature strip, mow your neighbour’s as well.

 - Organise a street verge planting project.
-Check our guidelines here
+Check our nature strip guidelines page.

 - Exchange phone numbers in case of emergencies.